mertcandav/kelvin/MANUAL.md

 The example above returns a collection that contains only employees with a salary higher than 8000.

+## Unsafe Functions

+Unsafe functions are unsafe.
+They are mostly the unsafe equivalents of safe functions for the sake of performance.
+Their main insecurities come from the fact that the buffer can be changed.
+They do not use an immutable copy, so changes made to a mutable data may affect the original data, which may break data consistency.

+Unsafe functions starts with `U` prefix.

+List of unsafe functions:
+- ``UWhere`` is unsafe equavalents of ``Where``

 ## Static Typing

 The original Kelvin database structure is not directly provided for safety reasons. \